sayyadirfanali/Hera/README.md

 # Hera
-Hera is a coding font which is a customised version of Adobe Source Code which was originally created by Paul D. Hunt.
+Hera is a monospace font which is a customised version of Source Code Pro which was originally created by Paul D. Hunt.

 Hera consists mainly of glyphs from Adobe Source Code Pro mixed with glyphs from